/

 More Questions on TEAS 7 Science

-• Q #1: Which of the following best describes the result of using a catalyst in a chemical reaction?
+• Q #1: Which of the following ions binds to the troponin complex, initiating contraction of a muscle?

 Answer Explanation